Skip to main content

 TINY TOWNS FOR BIG IMPACT

-Creating New Paths to Affordable Housing and Home Ownership
+Creating New Paths to Affordable Housing & Home Ownership

-The Tiny Town Association (a registered NFP) hopes, through advocation, demonstration, standards development and design/build assistance, to expand the affordable housing options available across Canada.
-We also hope to see it happen within a plan that is environmentally responsible, replicable, and will remain affordable for future generations.
+The Tiny Town Association (a registered NFP) is working through advocation, demonstration, standards creation, land use restructuring, affordable home manufacturing, and community development, to expand the affordable housing options available across Canada.
+We are also creating a community model that is environmentally responsible, replicable, and will remain affordable for future generations.

-To positively impact people’s lives by offering beautiful, permanently affordable, and environmentally sustainable micro-housing, developed through a lens of wellness and community-centric living spaces.
+To positively impact people’s lives by offering beautiful, permanently affordable, and environmentally responsible micro-housing, developed through a lens of wellness and community-centric living spaces.

 Together we can help people thrive while helping to shape the future of housing in Canada.